php-fig/fig-standards/proposed/links.md

 ## 1.5 Evolvable collections

-In some cases, a Link Collection may need the ability to hbave additional links added to it.
+In some cases, a Link Collection may need the ability to have additional links added to it.
 In others, a link collection is necessarily read-only, with links derived at runtime from some other data source.
 For that reason, modifiable collections are a secondary interface that may optionally be implemented.